Steelstone3/Skippy-Fedora-36/README.md

 Prior to running the script please feel free to comment out (#) the Microsoft repository being imported under setup repositories and change/ comment out (#) to personal preference for "Install user specific applications" and "Install developer tools" sections

+Additionally to run this on a virtual machine run

+> bash 0_install_virtual_machine.sh

 Boot up Fedora Server and run the following commands

 > sudo dnf install git